-One of the more creative ways to knock out student debt is to take out a Home Equity Line of Credit and use the proceeds to pay off student loans.
+One of the more creative ways to knock out student debt is to take out a Home Equity Line of Credit (HELOC) and use the proceeds to pay off student loans.
 Essentially, as a borrower, you are paying off one form of debt (student loans) by adding another (a second house payment).
 For those unfamiliar with the term HELOC, it is essentially a second mortgage on a house.

 This financial move has its perks, but there are also significant risks associated with going this route.

 The primary advantage of going this route is locking down lower interest rates.
 With student loan interest rates often in the 6 to 8% range, and at times double digits, the much lower interest rates associated with a home loan can result in huge savings.

 Additionally, many HELOC borrowers can deduct the interest on their taxes, resulting in further savings.
 While there is also a student loan interest deduction, its income limits and deduction cap limit the potential savings for many borrowers.
 Having additional tax savings makes the HELOC interest rate effectively lower.

 A Similar Option: Borrowers interested in using home equity to pay off a home should also consider doing a cash-out refinance.
 It comes with many of the same advantages and disadvantages of a HELOC but can often come with lower interest rates.

 The problem with borrowing money via a HELOC is that the debt is secured by your house.
 This means that a failure to pay back the debt results in losing your home.

 While there are severe consequences for failing to pay off student loans, they do not compare to foreclosure.

 Regardless of how strong your financial situation is at present, this risk makes the HELOC option very dangerous.